slidr-app/slidr/README.md

 pnpm run build
 ```

 💡 Several environment variables are required to build a working site.
-See [.env.emulator](./env.emulator) for list of required environment variables.
+See [.env.emulator](./env.emulator) for a list of required environment variables.

 ## Deployment